-The claustrophobic atmosphere pairs realistically with the crushed building as it sinks continuously into the underground hole.
+The claustrophobic atmosphere pairs realistically with the crushed building as it sinked continuously into the underground hole.
 It keeps you drawn into the suspense as survivors find ways to stay alive.
 The ordeal is somehow suppressed by humorous stories and skills which they would never have tried out daily – a Bear Grylls moment.
 The courage to adapt is a great lesson for everyone today as we stay resilient during a pandemic.

 A philosopher once said that a home is when one is at ease with the people with whom they share their lives.
 The movie encapsulates witty antics and the collective fears that are felt interchangeably throughout.
 It is a must watch movie for the weekend!